by Dr. C.H. Weaver M.D. updated 6/2022

 The bladder is a hollow organ located in the pelvis.
 Its primary function is to store urine.
 The bladder has a muscular wall that allows it to get larger and smaller as urine is stored or emptied.
 Bladder cancer is diagnosed in roughly 50,000 men and 17,000 women annually in the United States.

-The researchers concluded that RARC for invasive bladder cancer resulted in less bleeding and allowed patients to return home sooner—with no difference in oncologic outcomes compared with open surgery.
+The use of robotic assisted surgery in the management of invasive bladder cancer appears safe and trials suggest some benefit from the technique.
+It may be associated with in less bleeding and allow for patients to return home sooner—with no difference in oncologic outcomes compared with open surgery.

 - Parekh DJ, Messer J, Fitzgerald J, et al. Perioperative outcomes and oncologic efficacy from a pilot prospective randomized clinical trial of open versus robotic assisted radical cystectomy.
 Journal of Urology.
 2013; 189(2): 474-479.

 - Catto JWF, Khetrapal P, Ricciardi F, et al. Effect of robot-assisted radical cystectomy with intracorporeal urinary diversion vs open radical cystectomy on 90-day morbidity and mortality among patients with bladder cancer.
 JAMA.
 2022;327(21):2092-2103. doi:10.1001/jama.2022.7393.